S&P 500: Performance

-The average annual total return and compound annual growth rate of the index, including dividends, since inception in 1926 has been approximately 9.8% (6% after inflation), and the annual standard deviation of the return over the same time period is 20.81%; however, there were several years where the index declined over 30%.
-The index has posted annual increases 70% of the time.
-However, the index has made new highs on only 5% of trading days, meaning that on 95% of trading days, the index has closed below its all-time high.
+Since its inception in 1926, the index's compound annual growth rate—including dividends—has been approximately 9.8% (6% after inflation), with the standard deviation of the return, calculated on a monthly basis, over the same time period being 20.81%.
+While the index has declined in several years by over 30%, it has posted annual increases 70% of the time, with 5% of all trading days resulting in record highs.